 Výzkumný ústav anorganické chemie, a. s.

-University of Pardubice – Faculty of Chemical Technology
+University of Pardubice – Faculty of Chemical Technology, Faculty of Restoration

 The goal of the project is to develop a technology for the production of inorganic binders suitable for the production of high-temperature resistant adhesives and coating materials and restoration materials.